8BitVino/mapmaker/readme.md

 # MapMaker

 ## Background
 MapMaker is a map-making utility designed for the AgonLight and Console8 systems, written entirely in BBC Basic with MODE8.
 Mode 8 was chosen to showcase 16x16 bitmaps with 64-color support.
 The release playfield is 15x15 wide - but future versions of editor will allow bigger and smaller maps.
+Create your own maps in the **mapmaker.bas** editor and then use the **game.bas** template to create your own game.

 ## System Requirements
 - Tested on (pre-compiled) **Fab Agon Emulator 0.9.12**